Every employer has a legal responsibility to provide a secure workplace environment.

 Some accident at work claims are judged through tribunal courts.
 Here, you could be asked to pay maximum compensation fees, close your business, or even face potential imprisonment.

 In this guide, we’ll look at what an accident at work is, how to comply with health and safety laws, and ways to manage personal injury claims at work.

 What is an accident at work?

-- Slips, trips, and falls.
+- Suffering from slips, trips, and falls.

-- Stress-related illnesses.
+- Suffering from psychological-related illnesses.

-Who is responsible for accidents at work?
+Who is responsible for an accident at work?